-Familiarize yourself with the signs of fear in dogs so you can pick up on the slightest hint that a dog is anxious and stressed about something in his environment.
+How can you tell if a dog is afraid?
+Knowing the signs and symptoms of a fearful dog can help you address his fears and phobias before they escalate.
+It may also help you avoid a dog bite or attack.
+Familiarize yourself with the signs of fear in dogs so you can pick up on hints that a dog is anxious and stressed about something in his environment.

 Body Language and Fear in Dogs

+Dogs communicate primarily using body language.
 Gestures such as bared teeth or a wagging tail are some of the more obvious ways dogs communicate through body language.
-However, some of a dog's body language is more subtle.
+However, some canine body language is more subtle.
 There are several signs look out for to determine when your dog is feeling fear or anxiety.

 - Flattened ears